nekonomicon/Parabot/addons/parabot/Readme.txt

 - all files moved to <modfolder>/addons/parabot
 - fixed crashes
 - fixed gauss usage
+- fixed bug with models in teamplay
-- fixed speaker nickname color in teamplay
+- fixed speaker nickname color in chat in teamplay
 - fixed bots behavior in teamplay
 - fixed hangs in DMC